dmiller/clojure-clr-next/_drafts/2025-04-18-iseq-clarity.md

 The `ISeq` analyzer is `Compiler.AnalyzeSeq`.
-It receives an ISeq, which will be of the form `(op ...args...)`.
+It receives an `ISeq`, which will be of the form `(op ...args...)`.
+And we know that `op` is not symbol whose name starts with "def".
+Whatever.

 It first tries to macroexpand the form.
-If macroexpanding gives us back soemthing other than what we started with, it just calls `Compiler.Analyze` on that new things.
+If macroexpanding gives us back soemthing other than what we started with, it just calls `Compiler.Analyze` on that new thing.
 Otherwise:

 - if `op` is `nil`, throw an exception
 - if `op` is a `Var` or a symbol that resolves to a `Var`, and that `Var` has `:inline` metadata with an entry with correct number of arguments, invoke that entry (it should be an `IFn`) on the arguments and recursively analyze the result.
 - If `op` is a special form, call the corresponding special form parser.
 (See below).
-- Otherwise, call the parse for `InvokeExpr` (Also see below.)
+- Otherwise, call the parser for `InvokeExpr` (Also see below.)

 The compiler has a map from special form symbols to the parser to be used for that special form.